-Marina del Rey Cycle Club is a nonprofit organization based in West Los Angeles that hosts weekly recreational bike rides and is dedicated to the promotion of safe, fun, and social cycling activities in the Southern California area.
+Marina del Rey Cycle Club, based in West Los Angeles, hosts weekly recreational bike rides and is dedicated to the promotion of safe, fun, and social cycling activities in the Southern California area.

 - Every Sunday – Meet at Helen’s Bicycle Shop, 2472 Lincoln Blvd, Marina del Rey, Sunday mornings at 7:45am for an 8:00am start.
-Routes are listed in the Ride Calendar.
+Routes are listed on the Rides page.

-- Routes – Rides vary in length from 50 to 70 miles (25-35 miles for the short versions), with routes that explore all facets of the Southern California area.
-With both coastal and inland rides, MDRCC rides afford an opportunity to visit many interesting Southern California locales.
+- Routes – Rides vary in length from 50 to 70 miles (25-35 miles for the short versions), and usually include some challenging medium to long climbs.
+Due to time or other constraints, some riders may do shorter versions.
+With routes that explore all facets of the Southern California area, including both coastal and inland areas, MDRCC rides are opportunities to visit many interesting Southern California locales.

-- Other Rides – Usually on Saturdays and holidays, check the Ride Calendar
+- Other Rides – Usually on Saturdays and holidays, and check the Rides page.

 One of the main things that distinguishes MDRCC from other cycling clubs in the area is the diversity of our rides.
 From a collection of over 30 LA area bike routes, each Sunday’s ride visits different parts of our city, giving riders an opportunity to see areas they wouldn’t otherwise have occasion to visit.
 Been to Sierra Madre?
 Explored the canyons of the Santa Monica Mountains or the backroads of Palos Verdes?
 You’ll see all these areas and more, including remote-start rides to San Diego and Santa Barbara, in the company of a fun and pretty knowledgeable group of riders.
 So check out the ride list and join us on a Sunday ride!

 The Road to Hana